phylonyus/getdata_assignment/README.md

 - extracting means and standard deviations of different measurements provided by the dataset
 - averaging these means and standard deviations for each combination of subject and activity type

 These features are prefixed with 't' or 'f' for time or frequency domain measurements.
-Acceleration and jerk are given for movement in each of the usual Euclidean directions and the magnitude given by the Euclidean norm.
+Acceleration and jerk are given for movement in each of the usual Euclidean directions (denoted by suffix X,Y, or Z) and the magnitude given by the Euclidean norm.